jeffpar/pcjs.v1/docs/about/pcjs/README.md

 + Machines created with the [Computer](/docs/pcjs/computer/) *resume* attribute set will save their entire machine state using your browser's local storage, so that any changes are preserved when your browser closes, including disk modifications.
 Any files you create or modify *inside* the machine will still be there when you return.
-TIP: To restore a diskette's original contents, simply press the "Load" button again.
+TIP: To restore a diskette's original contents, simply press the "Download" button again.
 + Machine states can also be dumped (using the built-in [Debugger](/docs/pcjs/debugger/)), saved as JSON files, and pre-loaded into a machine, bypassing the normal boot process.
 You can even combine a pre-defined state with the "resume" feature, preserving any changes you make to the machine's original state.